-“This unique and splendid volume contains insights into cultural creativity stretching from Medieval Spain to Mughal India, from the Mediterranean to the Indian Ocean.
+“This unique and splendid volume contains insights into cultural creativity stretching from medieval Spain to Mughal India, from the Mediterranean to the Indian Ocean.
 It obliterates dichotomies of East-West, Christian-Muslim, and religious-secular, replacing them with Islamicate traces of dalliance and delight for all who explore these well-wrought essays.
 Magnificently illustrated.”—Bruce B. Lawrence, author of Who Is Allah?

-“Cosmopolitanism is a particularly effective lens through which to examine Islamic art, which is ripe with examples of intercultural exchange and fluidity.
+“Cosmopolitanism is a particularly effective lens through which to examine Islamic art, which is rife with examples of intercultural exchange and fluidity.
 This volume makes a significant contribution not only to the field of Islamic art, but also more generally to the fields of art history and Islamic studies.”—Deborah S. Hutton, coeditor of Rethinking Place in South Asian and Islamic Art, 1500–Present

 This richly illustrated volume highlights the history of Islamic cosmopolitanism as documented through works of art from the eighth century to the present; from the Mediterranean, North Africa, South Asia, and the United States; and including painting, architecture, textiles, calligraphy, photography, and animation.
 These essays examine Muslim artists, patrons, and collectors’ engagement with global influences, as well as artistic exchange between Muslim and non-Muslim societies.